 How are you going to add eggs to your New Year’s resolution of eating better at home?

 ** serves two

-- 1 bunch kale, washed, stem removed and thinly slices
+1 bunch kale, washed, stem removed and thinly sliced

 Disclosure: We are compensated members of the American Egg Board (AEB).
 As always, all opinions expressed are my own.